 Education and Training:

-Most need a Ph.D. from a college or university.
-This is the highest degree and usually includes 8 or more years of college after high school.
+Most require master's degree from a college or university.
+Some require Ph.D., this is the highest degree and usually includes 8 or more years of college after high school.

 Related School Subjects: